jackyzha0/quartz/content/_index.md

 enableToc: false
 ---

 Welcome to our collaborative second brain.
-Here you'll find our blog posts, "Extrusions" newsletter, and evergreen notes.
+Here you'll find our blog posts, "Extrusions" newsletter, evergreen notes, and public research.
 And if you like, [you can engage with the ideas directly](https://github.com/plastic-labs/blog) on GitHub.

 Plastic Labs is a research-driven company working at the intersection of human and machine learning.
 Our current project is [Honcho](https://github.com/plastic-labs/honcho), a user context management solution for AI-powered applications.
 We believe that by re-centering LLM app development around the user we can unlock a rich landscape of deeply personalized, autonomous agents.